Gruppio/SlackWebhooksGithubCrawler/README.md

 ## Technical Info

 The script instruments a chromium instance using [puppeteer](https://developers.google.com/web/tools/puppeteer/) and use it to search github the prefix of the slack token.
-Since there are a lot of results the scirpt filter for a specific programming language and for a specific sorting option each time it run.
+Since the big number of results the script filter for a specific programming language and for a specific sorting option every time it run.

 ---